 How long it takes you to get familiar with your console and monitor will depend on how much technology your treadmill features.
 Some treadmills are now fully loaded with touch screen consoles, streaming capabilities, and GPS navigation systems to run “anywhere” you want.

-It’s safe to say you might want to spend a minute tapping through options while the belt is not moving (or your feet are on either side of the running deck) to stay safe and not navigate the console while you’re on the run!
+As such, it’s safe to say you might want to spend a minute tapping through options while the belt is not moving (or your feet are on either side of the running deck) rather than trying to navigate the console mid-workout!

-If the console feels overwhelming with options, the “quick start” button is a really great place to start.
-This option starts the belt off slow and allows you to be manually in control of any speed and incline adjustments.
+If the console feels overwhelming, the “quick start” button can be a really great place to start.
+This option starts the belt off at a slow pace and allows you to manually toggle any speed and incline adjustments to your liking.

 Start and Stop Buttons

-When you’re ready to start things up, you’ll need to scope out not only where the start button is located, but the stop button as well.
-You won’t want to fumble if you want (or need) to stop short.
+When you’re ready to kick off your session, you’ll need to scope out not only where the ‘Start’ button is located, but the ‘Stop’ button, as well.
+You won’t want to fumble the power-down process if you want (or need) to stop your training short.
 It’s common practice that treadmill brands feature a green button to indicate start and red to indicate stop—simplicity at its finest!

 Safety Key